carpentries-incubator/SDC-EEGLAB/_episodes/02-intro_Matlab.md

 #### **Exploring *.m files**

-Note that operations in Matlab are are text files that we can examine.
+Note that operations in Matlab are text files that we can examine.
 Matlab needs to be able to see the text file (*.m) that describes a function in its "path".
 We can find out where Matlab is finding a function file by querying "which [funcname]".
 ~~~
 which mean;
 ~~~